dennislee22/dennislee22.github.io/docs/cml/imagep.md

 Image is made of pixels.
 Thanks to the extensive Python modules such as numpy and openCV, image can be converted into numbers, manipulated and subsequently reproduced into a different outcome.
 This blogpost explores the processing time taken to produce the same outcome upon using different techniques.

 The experiments are carried out using Cloudera Machine Learning (CML) on Kubernetes platform powered by Openshift 4.8 with the hardware specification as described below.
-CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc.
+CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc. The following experiments are carried out using the Jupyterlab notebook.

 | CPU          | Intel(R) Xeon(R) Gold 5220R CPU @ 2.20GHz |
 | Memory  | DIMM DDR4 Synchronous Registered (Buffered) 2933 MHz (0.3 ns) |